herve4m/quay-collection/README.md

 * Use the Red Hat Quay web UI.
 * Use the `herve4m.quay.quay_first_user` Ansible module to create the first user account just after you installed Red Hat Quay.
   The module creates and then returns the OAuth access token for the user.
+  The token is valid for 2 hours and 30 minutes.

 ### Creating an OAuth Access Token by Using the Web UI